spicylobstergames/astratomic/README.md

 - Player
   - The player is pretty cool!
 It has some animations, a jetpack and a pretty nice tool!
  - Player tool
-   - The tool can suck atoms(Left Mouse Button), and also shoot(Right Mouse Button) the atoms you sucked!
+   - The tool can pull atoms(Left Mouse Button), and also push(Right Mouse Button) the atoms you pulled!
 - Engine Changes
   - We changed the Chunk Manager approach to store Chunks in a Vec to storing them in a HashMap, this lays the ground for future updates, like Save/Load worlds, and big explorable worlds.
 It was needed to simplify addind the other additions and unfortunately took some time to do.